srozemuller/rozemuller_blog/content/blog/2023-01-10-automated-user-login-experience-with-company-branding/index.md

 ## Keep in mind
 To use the company branding feature you must have one of the following licenses
-- Azure AD Premium 1
+- Entra ID Premium 1
-- Azure AD Premium 2
+- Entra ID Premium 2
 - Office 365 (for Office apps)

 ## Summary